Unitarian Universalism and Animal Justice in 2025

 With Gratitude

 Our work is sustained by a community that believes in a thriving, interconnected world.
-We are grateful to all who stand with UUAM, and we invite others to donate in support of this shared commitment to human and more-than-human flourishing.
+We are grateful to all who stand with UUAM, and we invite you to donate in support of this shared commitment to human and more-than-human flourishing.
+Thank you for all that your support makes possible for animals within and beyond Unitarian Universalism … thank you for your animal ministry!